At first, I was numb. Illness has broken my heart so many times already that I didn’t react.

 “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”
 (Psalm 34:18 NIV)

 I wish I could take your pain.
 I wish you didn’t have to process it.
 But take heart, you are not alone in the grieving.

 Would you like to explore grief a little more?
 We offer a tender and compassion introduction to writing your own psalm of lament.
 You can find this beautiful FREE resource here: Exploring Lament.

 Author and Chronic Joy® Ministry Partner

-Sara is the author of He’s Making Diamonds: A Teen's Thoughts On Faith Through Chronic Illness and the host of the annual Diamonds Conference for chronically ill Christians.
+Sara is the author of He’s Making Diamonds: A Teen's Thoughts On Faith Through Chronic Illness and the founder of the annual Diamonds Conference for chronically ill Christians.
 She loves to write and have adventures - be it a new board game with her family, trying a weird food, or diving into a fantasy book.
 Sara is a TCK, a Lymie, and a Young Life Leader.
-She is also a Chronic Joy Contributing Writer.
+She is also a Chronic Joy Contributing Writer and a #PenToPaper Ambassador.